kakoKong/Restaurat_RecSys/README.md

 to install all the dependencies needed for back-end

 ## Front-end Setup
-In the ./app/front-end directory, ru the command
+In the ./app/front-end directory, run the command
 ```
 npm install
 ```